Inventory Carrying Cost Calculator

 Practical Tips

-- The industry benchmark for carrying costs is 20–30% of inventory value — if you're above this, look for cheaper storage solutions.
+- The industry benchmark for carrying costs is 20–30% of inventory value — if you're above this, look for cheaper storage solutions. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - Reduce inventory levels through just-in-time ordering to cut carrying costs without risking stockouts.
+Make reductions incrementally and measure the effect of each change independently, as overcorrecting in one area can create unexpected problems in related areas.

 - Fast-moving SKUs have lower carrying cost impact — focus on turning over slow-moving inventory with promotions.
+Make reductions incrementally and measure the effect of each change independently, as overcorrecting in one area can create unexpected problems in related areas.

 - 3PL (third-party logistics) costs often appear low per cubic foot but add up quickly for large, heavy, or slow-moving products.
+The impact of this change compounds over time, so even a modest adjustment in this direction typically produces measurable improvements within the first month of implementation.

 - Use your carrying cost rate in your EOQ (Economic Order Quantity) calculation to find the optimal reorder quantity.
+Taking the time to follow this guidance produces measurably better results and prevents common pitfalls that lead to wasted time, materials, and money.

 Frequently Asked Questions